p-gerhard/m1-riemann-solver/README.md

 One example of how to use the solver is provided in `test` directory.

 ### Plot
 A small python script using `numpy` and `matplotlib` packages is provided in `script` directory.
 If you dont have the packages you can type :
-`cd script && pip3 install -r requirements.txt`
+1. `cd script && pip3 install -r requirements.txt`
-Finally to plot the data you can type :
+Finally, to plot the data you can type :
-`python3 plot_script your_solution_data_file`
+2. `python3 plot_script your_solution_data_file`